What Happens When Your Private School Closes Down

 · Always remain contactable and regularly check your email for the latest update.

 · Collate all important documents such as student contract, receipts of payments, certificate of insurance or student escrow information and other documented agreements between the school and yourself.
-Be prepared to present them to SSG/CPE or the receiving private school as proof of payment of course fees and completion of coursework.
+Be prepared to present them to SSG or the receiving private school as proof of payment of course fees and completion of coursework.

 · Understand all the options that are made available to you.
 If in doubt, clarify with the school.